virtual-labs/app-vlabs-pwa-aws/README.md

 ### Deployment and the Building of the APK

-Th easiest way to package the application for the Google Play Store is to use the [PWABuilder](https://www.pwabuilder.com) tool.
+The easiest way to package the application for the Google Play Store is to use the [PWABuilder](https://www.pwabuilder.com) tool.

 - Once the pwa is hosted on a url, go to the PWABuilder site and provide the url of the application.
 - After that, you will be taken to a page where certain performance metrics of the PWA will be shown, and ways to improve the PWA.